Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-Performance metrics for the XGBoost models on the mixture dataset with 25000 samples were evaluated.
-Specifically, the relative $L^2$-errors for the five models are approximately $0.051$, $0.045$, $0.041$, $0.052$ and $0.046$, respectively.
-We next pick $m=1000$ samples at random from the mixture dataset, constructing the dataset $D_{\tilde{X}}$, and use the five regressors to predict the response variable.
-Figure \ref{fig::ex1_pred_mix} depicts the predicted values from all models where we see that they are close.
+Performance metrics for the XGBoost models on the mixture dataset were evaluated.
+Specifically, the relative $L^2$-errors for the five models are approximately $0.051$, $0.045$, $0.041$, $0.052$ and $0.046$, respectively, with the norms $\|f_i\|_{L^2(P_{X})}$ of the models recorded in Table \ref{table::exp1b_norms}, which illustrates that all trained models have similar predictive power on the test set.

-We next pick the true model $f_*$ as a reference model and evaluate the $L^2$-norm of the difference between $f_*$ and the trained model $\fhat_k$, $k\in\{1,\dots,5\}$.
-The estimated values of the norms are given by
+We next evaluate the $L^2(P_{X})$-distance between the true model $f_*$ and each trained model $f_k$, $k\in\{1,\dots,5\}$.
+The estimated values of the distances are given by

-which constitute about 4-5\% relative $L^2$-error.
-This indicates that the predictions of the trained models on the mixture dataset are close in an $L^2$-sense to those of the reference model.
+and also recorded in Table \ref{table::exp1b_norms}.
+Thus, the predictions of the trained models on the mixture dataset are close in an $L^2$-sense to those of $f_*$.
+In particular, this implies that $\{f_k\}_{k=1}^5$ live in an $(L^2,\epsilon)$-Rashomon set of models about $f_*$ (defined in \S\ref{sec::notation}) with $\epsilon=0.071$, which constitutes about 5\% relative $L^2$-distance.

-Similar to the previous example, we next construct marginal explanations of each model to understand the contributions of the predictors, including the reference model, for each sample $x \in D_{\tilde{X}}$.
-We first subsample the predictors from the mixture set, and obtain a background dataset $\bar{D}_{\tilde{X}}$ with $\bar{m}=1000$ samples.
-The background dataset is then used to construct the empirical marginal game as in \eqref{empmarggame}.
-We then evaluate the empirical marginal explanations for each predictor across the six models, the true model and the five XGBoost models.
+We next pick $m=1000$ samples at random from the mixture dataset, to construct the dataset $D^{(e)}_{X}$ of predictor observations used for explanations.
+We also subsample the predictors from the mixture set and obtain a background dataset $\bar{D}_{X}$ with $1000$ samples.
+The background dataset is used for construction of the empirical marginal game $\hat{v}^{\ME}(S;x,f, \bar{D}_X)$ defined in \eqref{empmarggame} where {$x \in D^{(e)}_{X}$} is an observation and $f \in \{f_*,f_1,\dots f_5\}$.

+We then evaluate the empirical marginal explanations $\varphi_i[N,\hat{v}^{\ME}](x)$ for each observation $x \in D_X^{(e)}$ and each predictor across the six models, the true model and the five XGBoost models.
+The computations are done by means of the interventional TreeSHAP method \cite{LundbergIntTreeShap}, which computes empirical marginal Shapley values for tree-based models such as XGBoost.

-Figure \ref{fig::ex1_expl_mix} depicts the scatterplot of explanations for each model across the dataset $D_{\tilde{X}}$, where we see that explanations differ substantially.
-In particular, model $\fhat_1$ treats both predictors $X_1,X_2$ similarly due to the extreme dependence between them, while $\fhat_5$ treats the first predictor as a dummy variable which is similar to the reference model $f_*$.
+Figures \ref{fig::ex1b_explan_vs_X1}-\ref{fig::ex1b_diff_explan_vs_X2} depict the scatterplots of explanations (and their differences) for each model across the dataset $D^{(e)}_{X}$, where we see that explanations differ substantially, indicating that the trained models have different functional representations.
+In particular, $f_1$ treats both predictors $X_1,X_2$ similarly due to the strong dependence between them, while $f_5$ treats the first predictor as a dummy variable which is similar to the model $f_*$.